confluentinc/getting-started-guides/c/README.md

 A topic is an immutable, append-only log of events.
 Usually, a topic is comprised of the same kind of events, e.g., in this guide we create a topic for retail purchases.

-Create a new topic, `purchases`, which we will use to produce and consume events.
+Create a new topic, `purchases`, which you will use to produce and consume events.

 <section data-context-key="kafka.broker" data-context-value="cloud" data-context-default="true">